Home › Industries › Wealth Management

 Firms regulated by the Canadian Investment Regulatory Organization should also weigh their own notification and recordkeeping duties.
 When in doubt, document the assessment and the decision, because the reasoning itself is evidence of diligence.

 Vendor exposure is a related blind spot.
-If a fraud reaches you through a third-party platform or a partner’s compromised mailbox, your third-party risk posture is part of the story your regulator will want to understand.
+If a fraud reaches you through a third-party platform or a partner’s compromised mailbox, your vendor and third-party risk is part of the story your regulator will want to understand.

 How we would set this up

 That package addresses the threat that costs the most, for a fraction of what a single redirected transfer would.
 It is the core of our managed cybersecurity work for regulated firms.
+If you are still picking a partner, compare IT providers for wealth-management firms first.
 The federal Get Cyber Safe program publishes the same baseline controls for Canadian organizations.

 Frequently asked questions